QEHS-Websites/Introductory-HTML/README.md

 # To Include: Atom HTML Boilerplate to Introductory CS Boilerplate in a Child Template File
 - HTML Self Learning Notes and References
+- Discuss WYSIWYG (Notepad, Notepad++, Visual Studio Basic, Atom.io, etc.)
+- Discuss typing tags, then text data, then HTML, then inline CSS as needed
+- Discuss White Space as necessary for rendering (sometimes rendering is stopped if White Space not formatted properly)

 ### Beginning an HTML Doc
 ```html